HyAxiom: History

 ClearEdge Power, Inc. was founded in 2003 as Quantum Leap Technology by Ed Davis and after Brett Vinsant and Ed Davis created the company's fuel cell in their garages in Hillsboro, Oregon.
 In August 2005, Quantum Leap changed its name to ClearEdge Power.
 In January 2006, they received a $2 million investment from a subsidiary of Applied Materials.
 At that time the company built fuel cell systems to produce back-up power and for continuous power applications.
 By May 2007, the company had grown to 20 employees and had raised $10 million in venture capital.
 In early 2008, ClearEdge sold and installed its first fuel cell unit.

 ClearEdge received an additional $11 million in venture capital from Kohlberg Ventures LLC in January 2009.
 On May 1, 2009, Russell Ford became the chief executive officer of the then 40-employee company, with Slangerup joining the board of directors.

 The company expanded the 55000 ft2 headquarters to 80000 ft2 in December 2009 after receiving an additional $15 million in venture capital from Kohlberg Ventures.
 At that time the company had grown to 150 employees, and 95% of all capital raised came from Kohlberg Ventures.
 ClearEdge raised a total of $29 million from Kohlberg in 2009 alone.
 In November 2009, the company began to ship a five kilowatt fuel cell and had orders for 300 of the units by December 2009.
 ClearEdge gained $11 million more in private financing in January 2010.

 In February 2010, a fuel cell was installed at a Hillsboro Fire Department station; local dignitaries included Congressman David Wu.
-Wu’s district includes ClearEdge’s headquarters in Hillsboro, and Wu has sponsored several bills that would provide tax credits for fuel cell customers.
+Wu’s district includes ClearEdge’s headquarters in Hillsboro, and Wu sponsored several bills that would provide tax credits for fuel cell customers.
 ClearEdge backed one of the bills, which would increase the federal tax credit for installing a fuel cell at a residence to be same as for businesses.
-Neither of Wu’s bills has made it out of committee.
+Neither of Wu's bills made it out of committee.